 We rotate sides each week for each court thus everyone will get a chance to view their little buds in action.

 In the event of questionable weather conditions, you will be notified via Email (included on your child’s registration form) and our facebook page if we have to cancel or postpone the program for the safety of the participants.

 The Hockey Buds Program cannot provide refunds for cancellations or postponements that are weather-related however in most instances we will schedule a make up class later in the session.

 The information below provides you with information regarding our refund credit policy for our program.

 What qualifies for a refund credit?

-Minimum one (1) week notice will receive a refund credit.
+Minimum one (1) week notice prior to the start of the program / league will receive a refund credit.

 Start date of the program – no refund credits will be issued.

 What happens if a program in progress has to be suspended or cancelled due to COVID-19?